jamie120/ms4-wild-mile/testing.md

 ### User Story 15

-### As a registered user: Receive an email when my conversion is submitted for approval, to verify my listing token has been recieved and the order confirmed
+### As a registered user: Receive an email when my conversion is submitted for approval, to verify my listing token has been received and the order confirmed

 * The site will automatically generate an order summary and display this to the user at the checkout success page.
 * Users will receive an email order confirmation upon completion of an order.
 The email contains information about listing tokens and how to check the status of a listing in their profile.

 ### User Story 16 + 17

-### As a registered user: Edit, Remove my listings - to keep listings upto date or remove if no longer available for sale.
+### As a registered user: Edit, Remove my listings - to keep listings up to date or remove if no longer available for sale.

-* In the user profile - my_listings .
+* In the user profile - my_listings.
 Users can easily edit their listings by clicking the 'Edit Listing' button, present on the listing card element.
-* In the user profile - my_listings .
+* In the user profile - my_listings.
 Users can easily delete their listings by clicking the 'Delete Listing' button, present on the listing card element.
 A confirmation modal will pop up when this is pressed, to confirm deletion with the user before removing it from the database.

 ### User Story 18

-### As a registered user: View how long my listing will be published for in my profile, so that i'm aware of when the item will no longer be advertised on the site.
+### As a registered user: View how long my listing will be published in my profile so that I'm aware of when the item will no longer be advertised on the site.

 * This feature has been added to the future features list for the webapp.
-Due to time contstraints, this feature will not be available on launch.
+Due to time constraints this feature will not be available on launch.
 The user can still check if the listing is live or not, in the my_listings page of their profile.

 ### User Story 19

 ### As a registered user: Engage in conversation with potential buyers - to move forward will potential sale or learn more about a listing.

 * Site visitors may find contact information for a seller by clicking the 'contact seller' button on the respective conversion_detail page.
-* As a seller, I can update my contact information in the edit conversion page.
+* As a seller, I can update my contact information on the edit conversion page.
-* A future feature will allow two way conversion within the webapp between seller and potential buyer, in the form of a messaging system - Namely : Message Portal
+* A future feature will allow two-way conversion within the webapp between the seller and potential buyer, in the form of a messaging system - Namely: Message Portal

 ## Enquiring to purchase a conversion